andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ![](https://media.giphy.com/media/35tVwIe6qVNRNedLEV/giphy.gif)

 ------------------------------------------------------------------------------------------------------------------------
-Use A, S, D W to walk around the world
+A, S, D, W to walk around the world

 Q to quit & save the game.